 What is happening in Haiti?
 Here's what to know.

+Henry announced his decision hours after officials, including Caribbean leaders and U.S. Secretary of State Antony Blinken, met in Jamaica to discuss a solution to Haiti's spiraling crisis.

-The U.N.'s top human rights official warned Wednesday that the situation in Haiti was "beyond untenable," noting that more than 1,190 people had been killed since the start of 2024 alone.
+The U.N.'s top human rights official had warned days earlier that the situation in Haiti was "beyond untenable," noting that more than 1,190 people had been killed since the start of 2024 alone.
 But the chaos and bloodshed started long before that in the small, deeply impoverished Caribbean nation, and international efforts to send help have thus far gone nowhere.

-U.N.
-High Commissioner for Human Rights Volker Turk called for the urgent deployment of a multinational security force to back up Haiti's beleaguered police and military, saying there was "no realistic alternative available to protect lives."

 Below is a look at major recent developments, and how the country less than 700 miles from U.S. soil descended into chaos.